-Incorporating fermented foods into your dietsuch as yogurt, sauerkraut, miso, and kefir is important.
+Incorporating fermented foods into your diets, such as yogurt, sauerkraut, miso, and kefir, is essential.
 Or, you can try adding more collagen-boosting foods such as bone broth.
 Making even the smallest changes can improve how your gut functions.

-Our Atlanta chiropractors know just how important it is for our patients to have a healthy lifestyle and even more so, a healthy gut as that plays such a huge role in the functionality of the body.
+Our Atlanta chiropractors know just how important it is for our patients to have a healthy lifestyle and, even more so, a healthy gut as that plays such a massive role in the functionality of the body.
 Contact our doctors today to learn more about how we can help you reach your goals of a healthy gut, by dialing (404) 855-2141.